 Nuvap N1 is associated with a single account.
 But you can also show the data measured by your N1 to friends or relatives via Nuvap Plattform simply by sharing with them the data of your N1.

-To reset Nuvap N1 just press and hold down the touch key placed on N1 until the device beeps.
+To reset Nuvap N1 just restart the Nuvap Nx series device ( power off and power on) then press and hold down the touch key placed on N1 until the device beeps.
 We advise to reset Nuvap N1 in case of malfunctions or changes in the settings of the WiFi infrastructure.

 Check the user manual to find out the problem or visit www.nuvap.com/support

 If you experience problems operating Nuvap N1 (flashing blue LED or device failure) please consult our user manual (§ Instructions for Use) or visit www.nuvap.com/support to solve the problem.